gluckgames/pixi-packer/README.md

 For the purpose of cache invalidation cache keys are hashes based on the source sprites.
 To avoid having to open every image the hash is based on the full path and file size.

 If for some reason the cache has become stale or just too large (nothing is ever deleted) you can delete the cache folder or use ```--clean-cache```.

+## Compression
+Both JPEG and PNG outputs can be compressed.
+To do so you can add a "compressor" argument to each group config.
+Compressors have to be a function taking a Buffer and returning a Promise for a buffer.
+A good source for those is the <a href="https://github.com/imagemin/">imagemin project</a>.
+We have used <a href="https://github.com/imagemin/imagemin-pngquant">pngquant</a> (good compression, but is sometimes visible), <a href="https://github.com/imagemin/imagemin-optipng">optipng</a> (nearly invisible but a lot less compact), <a href="https://github.com/imagemin/imagemin-jpegtran">jpegtran</a> and <a href="https://github.com/imagemin/imagemin-mozjpeg">mozJpeg</a> (see https://blarg.co.uk/blog/comparison-of-jpeg-lossless-compression-tools for a comparison of jpeg compressions)

+Be aware: Changing parameters on your png/jpeg compressor might not invalidate your old cache since the cache key is based soley on the constructor name of the compressor.
+Clean you pixi-packer cache if you suspect this is the case.

 ## API
 Pixi-packer can be used without the CLI.
 See ```cli.js``` for how it's done or use ```--help```